faraong/ebay-add-products/README.md

-# EBay add products to cart
+# Ebay add products to cart

+To be able to search 2 products in Ebay and add it to the cart using Internet Explorer and Google Chrome

 ## Running Test